airbytehq/airbyte/README.md

 3. If you intend to patch the connector, these files can be placed in the root directory of the connector and copied in Dockerfile.
 The following files are supported:
-    1. `spec.patch.json`: to patch the connector's endpoint_spec, the patch is applied per RFC7396 JSON Merge
+    1. `spec.patch.json`: to patch the connector's endpoint_spec, the patch is applied as specified by [RFC7396 JSON Merge](https://www.rfc-editor.org/rfc/rfc7396.txt)
     2. `spec.map.json`: to map fields from endpoint_spec.
 Keys and values are JSON pointers.
 Each key: value in this file is processed by moving whatever is at the value pointer to the key pointer
     3. `oauth2.patch.json`: to patch the connector's oauth2 spec.
 This patch overrides the connector's oauth2 spec
     4. `documentation_url.patch.json`: to patch the connector's